COP4331-Team7/Sprint1/README.md

  1. Download the JAR file [test](https://www.google.com/) file (Java JDK must be installed)
  2. Click on the executable, or run 'java -jar Sprint1.jar' from the command line

+# Each player starts with 2 explorers and a colonist

+# Unit movement

+# Units interacting with terrain

 #Design of Game
 ##Theme